Elliot-Ayliffe/GRACE-HPC/docs/cli.md

   --EndDate ENDDATE         The final date of the range to process jobs for, in YYYY-MM-DD.
                             Default: 2025-07-19

-  --JobIDs JOBIDS           Comma-separated list (no spaces) of all the HPC job IDs to filter on (e.g. "id1234,id5678")
+  --JobIDs JOBIDS           Comma-separated list (no spaces) of all the HPC job IDs to filter on.
+                            E.g. 'id1234,id5678'
                             Default: 'all_jobs'

   --Region REGION           UK region of the HPC cluster needed for realtime carbon intensity data.